From Vessel Trajectories to Safety-Critical Encounter Scenarios: A Generative AI Framework for Autonomous Ship Digital

-together with the corresponding pre-encounter, encounter, and post-encounter trajectory clips for both vessels within the three segments.
-This representation provides a unified interface for downstream simulation-based digital testing, where the pre- and post-encounter segments define nominal reference paths, and the encounter segment defines the collision-avoidance test window, and the post-encounter segment supports recovery evaluation.
+together with the corresponding pre-encounter, encounter, and post-encounter trajectory clips for both vessels.
+This representation provides a common interface for simulation-based digital testing: the pre-encounter segment initializes nominal tracking, the encounter segment defines the collision-avoidance test window, and the post-encounter segment supports recovery evaluation.

-The specific values of the configuration parameters, including $t_{\text{early}}$ and $t_{\text{after}}$, can be selected according to testing objectives and operational context.
-In practice, these parameters may be determined based on domain expertise, vessel characteristics, or regulatory requirements.
-Moreover, performance evaluation criteria for autonomous vessels can be defined differently across the three trajectory segments, enabling flexible assessment of tracking stability, collision-avoidance capability, and post-encounter recovery behavior.